0xcire/sym-backend/README.md

 - Download?
 - Music player
   - nice to have: gen ai shaders based on music 'mood'
+  - just to learn a bit about AI, and RAG stack, build a chat interface where you can ask for songs in your lib
+    based on some lyrics or humming a melody, etc
 - Build playlists from random/combined list based on x,y,z
 - Social sign on ( AM, Spotify )
 - Allow 3 "syncs" per user and then charge